-The Partnach Gorge is a magical place in the Bavarian, German alps.
-The pathway takes you through tight rocks and a natural mountain stream.
+The Partnach Gorge is a fantastic, easy hike that you should do if you are in Southern Germany.
+The pathway takes you through tight rocks along a natural mountain stream.

 In this guide, you will learn everything to help you organize your trip to the Partnach gorge.